Read transcripts of debates in both Houses

-The Committee has now issued two calls for evidence, the first requested information on the dsitributional effects of QE and the second is for submissions on additional terms of reference.
+The Committee issued two calls for evidence, the first requested information on the distributional effects of QE and the second for submissions on additional terms of reference.
 Please see the links below for full details.

-Submissions already received by the Committee will be used as part of this inquiry.
-Submissions should be limited to 3000 words, and be received by the Committee by 14 January 2013.
+Submissions received by the Committee were used as part of the inquiry.
+The deadline for submissions was 14 January 2013.

 MPs question Paul fisher from the Bank of England and Robert Stheeman from the Debt Management Office